IUBH-Webanwendungen/mathmlmuses/src/pages/intents-as-css-styles.md

 Accessibility devices that work with browsers don't get the CSS...
 That is a problem if operating on mandate of a browser that has loaded a static HTML page.
-However, CSS inheritance works rather well in most browsers and could, thus, be ported to attributes of the DOM by a JavaScript running in the browser before the accessibility device is addressed?
+However, CSS inheritance works rather well in most browsers and could, thus, be ported to attributes of the DOM by a JavaScript running in the browser before the accessibility device is addressed.
+More concretely, the javascript piece would request all inherited properties on any given node and then apply, say, `mathintent-mo-mid: "$1 given $2"` on all children of `<mrow class="set">` which can become an explicit style attribute which the accessibility tool can then use.
+The idea is that such a style attribute is interpreted before the general table of default intents and it can _fire_ with more priority than it.
+This offers a way for authors to create context... and hopefully for authors of the table of default intents to take advantage of it to find more intents in different contexts (math domains, languages...).

 Changing stylesheet to adjust the purpose might be useful here too: Creating different stylesheets for different recipients and customising stylesheet because of one's stronger knowledge might